2020 is the Year of Arabic Calligraphy

 Naskh is written with short horizontal stems and vertical depth above and below the medial line.
 The curves are full and deep, the uprights are drawn straight and words are generally well-spaced.

 There are 03 variations of the font:

-- Muhaqqaq: It’s considered as the most beautiful and difficult script.
-It is largely restricted to short ayahs and phrases.
+- Muhaqqaq: It’s considered the most beautiful and difficult script.
+It is largely restricted to short ayahs and phrases

 Diwani is a cursive style of Arabic calligraphy.
 The script gained its popularity during the reign of Suleyman I The magnificent (1520-1566) in the Ottoman Empire.
 A Diwani text represented the authority of the Sultan and the Ottoman state.